Quick Facts About Asbestos and Ductworks

 Asbestos paper was used as duct wrap insulation in HVAC systems around ductwork in basements and attics of older homes and buildings.
 This material often contained about 15% chrysotile asbestos.

-Other asbestos-containing materials were used in HVAC systems, including asbestos cement, millboard and insulation.
+Other asbestos materials in HVAC systems included asbestos cement, millboard and insulation.
 Asbestos cement transite pipe was typically used as an air duct rather than a connector.
 Asbestos millboard was used as a heat shield on walls and ceilings around HVAC systems.
-Asbestos wrap insulation was sometimes used inside ducts to improve heating or cooling efficiency.
+Asbestos wrap insulation was used inside ducts to improve heating or cooling efficiency.

 Companies Connected to Asbestos Ductwork Connectors